Add This Site:

 In Spain, potters perfected a glazing technique that added a metallic sheen to the finished product (you can see it well in the photo above left).

-This "lustreware" was a great success with Italian importers, and many wealthy Italian families commissioned their own maiolica dinnerware designs in Spain.
+This "lustreware" was a great success with Italian importers, and many wealthy Italian families commissioned their own majolica dinnerware designs in Spain.

-The main artistic 'hotspots' were in central Italy, especially the area around Florence, which produced a large amount of very sophisticated Tuscan dinnerware.
+The main artistic 'hotspots' were - and still are - in central Italy, especially the area around Florence (Montelupo, Deruta & Gubbio).

-At the same time, there were majolica pottery workshops scattered as far north as Turin, Venice and Padua, and some as far south as Sicily.
+Beyond that, Renaissance majolica workshops were scattered as far north as Turin, Venice and Padua, and some as far south as Sicily.

-By the way, you may have come across the term 'faience' – this is exactly the same as majolica pottery, but with a new French name, which it got from the northern Italian town of Faenza.
+By the way, you may have come across the term 'faïence' - this is exactly the same as majolica pottery, but with a 'Frenchified' name, derived from the northern Italian town of Faenza.

 Faenza was a center of majolica production in the late Renaissance; it exported tin-glazed wares (and leaked the secrets of the craft) to France and further north, across Europe and to the British Isles.